syl20bnr/spacemacs-elpa-mirror/melpa/org-board-readme.txt

  organize them.

- Here is an example function that copies the archived page to an external service called IPFS <http://ipfs.io/>, a decentralized versioning and storage system geared towards web content (thanks to Alan Schmitt):
+ Here is an example function that copies the archived page to an external service called `IPFS' <http://ipfs.io/>, a decentralized versioning and storage system geared towards web content (thanks to Alan Schmitt):